numist/numi.st/_posts/2022-04-21-travel-uke/2022-04-21-travel-uke.md

 ## v2

-I also learned a lot, so when Nicole called asking about a ukulele that would fit in her Brompton's bag there were a couple things worth doing differently.
+I learned a lot making Tanya's ukulele, so when Nicole needed one for her Brompton there were a couple things worth doing differently.

-Shaping the neck was a lot of careful manual labour, but since moving across the bay I now had easy access to [Jesse](https://fsck.com) and his CNC (which is fully 3D while the Origin is best described as 2.5D), so we modeled and machined every contour of the ukulele.
-It was a huge improvement not only to the process of making the ukulele, but also the finished product—you can feel some lumps on the neck of Tanya's but Nicole's is bang on:
+Shaping the neck was a lot of careful manual labour, but since moving across the bay I now had easy access to [Jesse](https://fsck.com) and his CNC (which is fully 3D while the Origin is best described as 2.5D), so we modeled and machined every contour of the second ukulele.
+It was a huge improvement not only to the process of making the instrument, but also the finished product—you can feel some lumps on the neck of Tanya's but Nicole's is bang on:

 ![Nicole's ukulele's neck, viewed from above while playing](IMG_6427.jpeg)

 The tuner sticks out through the back side of Tanya's ukulele.
-This was intentional to leave access to the button and the screw cap for battery changes, but it also meant that the tuner got turned on (or off) whenever the ukulele was put down.
+This was intentional to leave access to the tuner's button and screw cap, but it also meant that the tuner got turned on (or off) whenever her ukulele was put down.
 On Nicole's ukulele we nestled the tuner across the body instead:

 ![Detail of the tuner visible looking down through the strings](IMG_6419.jpeg)